-The chart below provides you with a general idea of the income level you would need to be at to qualify for head start.
+The chart below provides you with a general idea of the income level you would need to be at to qualify for a head start.
 Do not take these levels as “the gospel” though, because again this is simply an example.

 Are Head Start Programs Free?

 The first qualification of Head Start is to meet income guidelines.
 The second is to live in specific zip codes.
 Each head start services one maybe two zip codes.
-Later in this guide we will show you how to find the Houston Head Start Programs that provide service in your area.
+Later in this guide, we will show you how to find the Houston Head Start Programs that provide service in your area.

 The 3 Types Of Head Start Programs

-There are 3 types of Houston Head Start Programs; Head Start, Early Head Start and a combination of the two.
+There are 3 types of Houston Head Start Programs; Head Start, Early Head Start, and a combination of the two.

 This program accepts children from the age of 3 to 5 years old.

 Note: In most Head Start Programs, children must turn 3 or 4 years old on or before September 1st to be accepted.